OpenINF/openinf.github.io/collections/_docs/handbook/style/colons.md

 ## Introductory Phrase Preceding Colon

-When a colon introduces a list, the text that precedes the colon must be able to stand alone as a complete sentence.
+When a colon introduces a list, the text that precedes the colon should ordinarily be able to stand alone as a complete sentence.

 <strong>Examples</strong>